VarunBhide/Temperature-sensor-max6675/README.md

 ## Overview
-- This project is based on ESP8266 Node MCU
+- This project is based on ESP8266 Node MCU.

 ## Components Reaquired
 - ESP8266 Node MCU